MicrosoftDocs/intellicode/docs/custom-models.md

 - We extract a summary file with metadata on your types and their usages.
 - We securely upload it to the IntelliCode service and train a completions model tailored to your code.
 - Your completions model is never shared with the users who have access to your repo (if a cloned git repository).
-- We allow you to delete your model at any time and cancel the model training directly in the IntelliCode UI at **View** > **Other windows** > **IntelliCode**.
+- You can delete your model at any time and cancel the model training directly in the IntelliCode UI at **View** > **Other windows** > **IntelliCode**.
 Uncheck the box in the UI to delete the model for the custom code completions.
 - You can refresh your learned patterns directly in the IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.

 You'll see the training progress in your Visual Studio output window's IntelliCode section or IntelliCode UI at **View** > **Other windows** > **IntelliCode**.
 Once the training is complete, you can see your summary and the new model tailored to your code.
-Then try writing some code using the classes/types that are particular to your repo.
+Then, try writing some code using the classes/types that are particular to your repo.
 You should see starred suggestions for the most common cases.

 ### View extracted data